danielabar/meblog/src/markdown/add-rubocop-to-legacy-project.md

 category: "rails"
 ---

-I love Rubocop!
+I think Rubocop is awesome!
 There are some that find it (and linters in general) annoying, even leading to git commit messages along the lines of "F@%#^!ng rubocop".
 But for me, coding with Rubocop is like having a wizard with the entire collective wisdom of the Ruby community sitting beside me, pointing out where improvements could be made, resulting in more idiomatic Ruby.

 Before going any further, for those unfamiliar with what is Rubocop, from the [docs](https://github.com/rubocop/rubocop):